mohyus15/microservice-exam/readme.md

+Docker Operations:
-this is the all the images have pushed to dockerhub docker tag b7ee0076f98d mohyus15/frontend:latest docker tag 673b4909644c mohyus15/backend-microservices-orders:latest docker tag edd1d7207574 mohyus15/backend-microservices-auth-users:latest
+I have pushed all Docker images to DockerHub cloud.
+Here are the commands used for tagging and pushing the images: docker tag b7ee0076f98d mohyus15/frontend:latest docker tag 673b4909644c mohyus15/backend-microservices-orders:latest docker tag edd1d7207574 mohyus15/backend-microservices-auth-users:latest